 The grand parade received a large addition--the Express Clydesdale Hitch and the Wells Fargo Stagecoach.

-WWW receives national recognition as a Library of Congress Local Legacy.
+WWW received national recognition as a Library of Congress Local Legacy.
 The Local Legacies project was a part of the Library of Congress Bicentennial (1800-2000) program.
 The project documented distinctive examples of a community's cultural heritage in each of the nation's 50 states, congressional districts, trusts and territories.

 WWW celebrated the year 2000 with a salute to the Regional Transportation District for bringing light rail to Littleton.